 This section of the documentation is currently being produced and may be incomplete and/or subject to change.

-These definitions assume a familiarity with concepts like failover, switch, master and slave datasource etc.
+These definitions assume a familiarity with concepts like failover, switch, Primary and Replica datasource etc.

 coordinator — every cluster designates one of the Tungsten managers in the cluster as the coordinator and it is this manager that will be responsible for taking action, if action is required, to recover the cluster's database resources to the most highly available state possible.

 rules — this term specifically refers to a set of 'business rules', implemented in a format required by the 'JBoss Drools' rules engine, and which are used to perform fault detection, fencing and recovery for Tungsten Clustering.